cyrilletuzi/typescript-strictly-typed/README.md

 - Follow updates of this lib on [Twitter](https://twitter.com/cyrilletuzi)
 - **[Angular onsite trainings](https://formationjavascript.com/formation-angular/)** (based in Paris, so the website is in French, but [my English bio is here](https://www.cyrilletuzi.com/en/) and I'm open to travel)

+My open source contributions are done on free time.
+So if your company earns money with them, it would be nice to **consider becoming [a sponsor](https://github.com/sponsors/cyrilletuzi)**.

 ## Requirements

 ### Node & npm